GAMINGNOOBdev/baranium/README.md

 ## Embedding the runtime
 don't, it no work rn <br/>
+After building (or downloading the releases) you will find the library files for the runtime in the `Runtime` directory.
+Just copy the library files to somewhere you use as a library directory and link against the selected/desired library version, either the normal one (filename without the `-dll`) or the dynamic library (filename with the `-dll`).<br/>
-Only thing rn is if you want to link against the shared object/dll you'll have to define `BARANIUM_DYNAMIC` before including any files.
+Note that you have to define `BARANIUM_DYNAMIC` before including any files if using the dynamic library.<br/>
+On Windows it is advised to copy the .dll file to the final executable while on linux you should copy the .so file.